ICEtinger/SPARQL_BBS_plans/README.md

 # SPARQL_BBS_plans

-Code to ennumerate "plans" for evaluation of SPARQL queries by leveraging Backward Bisimulation Summaries, according to the corresponding research paper to be released soon.
+Code to ennumerate "plans" for evaluation of SPARQL queries by leveraging Backward Bisimulation Summaries, according to the corresponding research paper.

-A detailed explanation will be posted when the research paper is released.
+The paper is found here: https://hal.archives-ouvertes.fr/hal-01742495/document